 - December 2010

-Roden has performed his sound work at art spaces and experimental music festivals worldwide including the Serpentine Gallery, London; the San Francisco Museum of Modern Art, Walker Art Center, Minneapolis; Chinati Foundation, Marfa, Texas; and tours in Brazil and Japan.
-Since 1993, Roden has released numerous CDs under his own name and the moniker "In Be Tween Noise" on various record labels internationally.
+Roden performed his sound work at art spaces and experimental music festivals worldwide including the Serpentine Gallery, London; the San Francisco Museum of Modern Art, Walker Art Center, Minneapolis; Chinati Foundation, Marfa, Texas; and toured in Brazil and Japan.
+Roden also released numerous CDs under his own name and the moniker "In Be Tween Noise" on various record labels internationally.

 Prior to his 2011 Grants to Artists, Roden received a Durfee Foundation Grant (2001), a California Arts Council Grant in Visual Arts (2003), and a California Community Foundation/Getty Foundation mid-career artist fellowship grant (2008).

 Roden received his B.F.A. from Otis Parsons College of Art and Design, Los Angeles (1986), and his M.F.A. from the Art Center College of Design, Pasadena, California (1989).
-Over the past fifteen years he has taught both graduate and undergraduate courses at numerous Southern California institutions and has lectured, and been a visiting artist at numerous universities across the U.S.
+He taught graduate and undergraduate courses at numerous Southern California institutions and both lectured and was a visiting artist at universities across the U.S.